codersstudio/codersz/README.md

 # Coders CLI

-Coders is a powerful transpiler that converts source code into native artifacts for many platforms, and it also uses generative AI to translate virtually every major programming language.
+Coders is a powerful transpiler that turns source scripts into native code for many platforms, and it uses generative AI to translate almost every major programming language.

 ## Installation